reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 docker-compose up
 ```

 This will host a Postgres instance locally.
-Now we can switch to our code and create a `config` under the `server` directory.
+Now we can switch to our code and create `db.config.js` under `config` directory within `server` directory.
 Then we need to define the database connection details:

 ```javascript
 const HOST = "localhost";